-The Board has established a policy (5341) that every student must have an Emergency Medical Authorization Form completed and signed by his/her parent in order to participate in any activity off school grounds.
-This includes field trips, spectator trips, athletic and other extra-curricular activities, and co-curricular activities.
+The Board has established a policy (5341) that every student must have an Emergency Medical Authorization Form completed and signed by the sutdent's parent in order to participate in any activity off school grounds.
+This includes field trips, spectator trips, athletic and other extracurricular activities, and co-curricular activities.